niolabs/docs/docs/system-designer/designer-tasks.md

 > **[info] System Names**
 >
-> The designer automatically creates an abbreviation for each system name.
+> The System Designer automatically creates an abbreviation for each system name.
 >
 > Tip: try using an acronym for your system name.

 ### System edit, share, delete

-Once you create a system, you can enter the system context by clicking either a system in the system list, the system name at the top of the navigation list, or the system name in the breadcrumb.
+Once you create a nio system, you can enter the system context by clicking either the system in the system list, the system name at the top of the navigation list, or the system name in the breadcrumb.

 <img class="left" src="/img/cloud/Hello-SelectSystemCreateInstancePoint.png" width="600" />